WRDS, CRSP, and Compustat

 from sqlalchemy import create_engine

-Additionally, you have to use multi-factor (i.e., two-factor) authentication since May 2023 when establishing a remote connection to WRDS.
+Additionally, you have to use two-factor authentication since May 2023 when establishing a remote connection to WRDS.
 You have two choices to provide the additional identification.
 First, if you have Duo Push enabled for your WRDS account, you will receive a push notification on your mobile phone when trying to establish a connection with the code below.
 Upon accepting the notification, you can continue your work.
-Second, you can log in to a WRDS website that requires multi-factor authentication with your username and the same IP address.
+Second, you can log in to a WRDS website that requires two-factor authentication with your username and the same IP address.
 Once you have successfully identified yourself on the website, your username-IP combination will be remembered for 30 days, and you can comfortably use the remote connection below.

 import os

-connection_string = ("postgresql+psycopg2://" +
+connection_string = (

 wrds = create_engine(connection_string, pool_pre_ping=True)